thanosmoschou/musicVibes/readme.md

 ### How to run it
+You need python installed on your PC. <br>
 Open the project's folder in a terminal.
 If it is the first time you're running this app, you will need to download all the required modules that app uses.
 Simply type:

 ```